Seethakoka Chiluka: Reception

 Reviewing Tamil version, Chennai Online wrote "The message for the younger generation is to have a focus in life and work towards it.
 The idea has been fairly neatly weaved in.
 But the situations are oft-told ones, and are narrated in a manner that was done a decade or more ago".
-Bizhat wrote "Raja Rajah has been a tad afraid to experiment.
-He has kept himself to well-stated positions and has tried to operate from within that.
-He has done justice to what he has attempted.
-But he has not done anything novel.".
 Lajjavathi of Kalki felt the film would have been a good lesson for the youth if the screenplay had been made stronger.
 Cinesouth wrote "Having gone overboard in his story and screenplay, director AR Rajaraja might as well as titled 'Ilavattam' as 'Kaattam'".